At first glance Betaworks seems to be a loose organization of people that do many things. But first and foremost we are builders.

 Andrew McLaughlin is SVP at betaworks, and CEO of Digg & Instapaper.
 He has previously worked at the White House, Google, ICANN, Tumblr, and Code for America.

-Patrick is a Hacker in Residence at betaworks.
+Patrick is the founder of Dots.
 He previously worked at Vimeo and co-founded Banters.

 Paul is SVP of product at betaworks.
 Prior to betaworks, he was COO of Aviary and was previously chief of staff for Microsoft’s Office product division.

-Lauren is the Operations Manager and EA to John Borthwick.
+Lauren is the HR and Operations Manager.
 Prior to joining our team, Lauren was with Current TV.

 Neil is the VP of User Experience.
 Prior to betaworks, Neil worked at Yahoo!, Razorfish and Morningstar.